 # ffmpeg -i Lone_Ranger.mp4 Lone_Ranger.avi

-The above command is only useful for explanation, it is not recommended to be used in practice because the codex, bitrate and other specifics are not declared.
+The above command is only useful for explanation, it is not recommended to be used in practice because the codec, bitrate, and other specifics are not declared.

-In the next part we will practice with some of the FFmpeg multimedia framework tools, but before doing that we have to install it in our Linux box.
+In the next part, we will practice with some of the FFmpeg multimedia framework tools, but before doing that we have to install them in our Linux box.